imagej/imagej.github.io/_pages/help/troubleshooting.md

     -   See also [How can I verify that my ImageJ is really 100% up to date?](Frequently_Asked_Questions#How_can_I_verify_that_my_ImageJ_is_really_100%_up_to_date?).
     -   If the two versions of ImageJ match but produce different numerical results, it is a bug—please [report it](/help/report-a-bug)!
 -   Ensure that the *options* of ImageJ match between the machines.
-    -   A fast way to ensure this is the {% include bc content='Edit | Options | Reset...'%} command, which resets everything to its default state.
+    -   A fast way to ensure this is the {% include bc path='Edit | Options | Reset...'%} command, which resets everything to its default state.
     -   Alternately, you can check the settings in the following dialog boxes:
-        -   All {% include bc content='Edit | Options'%} dialog boxes
+        -   All {% include bc path='Edit | Options'%} dialog boxes
-    -   {% include bc content='Process | Binary | Options...'%} – a very common culprit of black-vs.-white issues is the "Black background" option.
+    -   {% include bc path='Process | Binary | Options...'%} – a very common culprit of black-vs.-white issues is the "Black background" option.
-    -   {% include bc content='Process | FFT | FFT Options...'%}
+    -   {% include bc path='Process | FFT | FFT Options...'%}
-    -   {% include bc content='Image | Overlay | Overlay Options...'%}
+    -   {% include bc path='Image | Overlay | Overlay Options...'%}
-    -   {% include bc content='Analyze | Gels | Gel Analyzer Options...'%}
+    -   {% include bc path='Analyze | Gels | Gel Analyzer Options...'%}
     -   Press L for the [Command Finder](/Using_the_Command_Launcher) and type "options" and double check any other options you think might be relevant.
 -   If you are running your analysis [headless](/learn/headless), there might be a bug in the headless support.
     -   Try the analysis *headless* on both machines and see if the results match.